FEOQin/Domain_Selector/README.md

 ## Contributing

-Feel free to add more high-quality domains to the list in `reality_check.sh` by submitting a pull request.
+Feel free to add more high-quality domains to the list in `domain_check.sh` by submitting a pull request.